| December 2001 Dear Visitor, If this is your first visit to the website, rest assured

 in the archive.
 If you've already visited and have come

 back for more - I'm glad you liked it enough to do so.
+If you haven't had a go at the competition this month,

 you might want to take a look at it.
 There are six new questions